AvaBlix/Project_Osint/README.md

   Link: The direct link to this file is provided here: [Insert Google Drive Shareable Link Here]

-🧩 The Password Structure: A Seven-Part Mystery
+*/🧩 The Password Structure: A Seven-Part Mystery/*

 The secret access key is a complex, alphanumeric sequence built from seven distinct fragments that you must locate and assemble.
 Think of it as a seven-piece jigsaw puzzle scattered across the public internet.